rankaiyx/gostDroid/README.md

 ### What is gostDroid
-- gostDroid is a mobile proxy server app that supports the http and socks proxy
+- gostDroid is a Android device proxy server app that supports the http and socks proxy
-- gostDroid does not need a rooted phone
+- gostDroid does not need root
-- gostDroid only supports Android phones for now
+- gostDroid only supports Android device for now

 ### gostDroid latest version
 The latest version of gostDroid is available for download at [release link](https://github.com/rankaiyx/gostDroid/releases).